jschneider23/FullStackDemo/README.md

 </h3>

 #### _IMPORTANT NOTICES:_
-* **Heroku's free tier for web hosting will automatically put to sleep any free site/app after 30 minutes of inactivity, so the app may take around 10 seconds to initially wake and load if you are the first to navigate to the link in a while.**
+* **Heroku's free tier for web hosting will automatically put to sleep any free site/app after 30 minutes of inactivity, so the app may take around 15-20 seconds to initially wake and load if you are the first to navigate to the link in a while.
+This is a result of the hosting service and not the app or its code.**

 * **The API Key in the bd_config.py file is intentionally visible for code review purposes (so you can get an idea as to what one may look like) *as it was only active during development and has since been deactivated and replaced by a new API Key on the Heroku repository*.**